Middle School

 International Baccalaureate Middle Years Programme

-We utilize two proven curricula to develop a student’s life skills.
-The first is an Executive Skills curriculum based on Dr. Peg Dawson’s research on self-restraint, working memory, emotional control, focus, task initiation, planning/prioritization, organization, time management, defining and achieving goals, flexibility, observation, and stress tolerance.
-The second, a Learning Skills curriculum based on the International Baccalaureate’s Approaches to Learning, teaches students a variety of valuable skills (collaboration, communication, critical thinking, creativity and innovation, goal-directed persistence, and research) which they will use during their school years and beyond.
+We teach and practice two proven curricula to develop a student’s life skills.
+The first is an Executive Skills curriculum based on Dr. Peg Dawson’s research on emotional control, response inhibition, stress tolerance, goal-directed persistence, sustained attention, working memory, task initiation, planning/prioritization, organization, time management, and metacognition (reflective skills).
+The second, a Learning Skills curriculum based on the International Baccalaureate’s Approaches to Learning (ATLs), teaches students valuable skills: collaboration, communication, organization, critical and creative thinking, and research that they will use during their school years and throughout life.
+The development of executive skills and ATLs are specifically taught in advisory classes and in all subject disciplines.

 The design (STEAM) curriculum is another signature program of the IB Middle Years Program.
-Students are challenged — with the aid of the IB Engineering Design Cycle — to use their imaginations and collaboration skills in solving real-life design problems.
-Equally interactive is our popular science curriculum that meets Next Generation standards.
-Students engage in phenomenon-based learning and connect firsthand to the world around them practiced by scientists and engineers.
+Students are challenged — guided by the IB Engineering Design Cycle — to use their critical and creative thinking skills and their collaboration skills in solving real-life design problems.
+Equally interactive is our rigorous science curriculum that meets Next Generation standards.
+Students engage in phenomenon-based learning and connect firsthand to the world around them as budding scientists and engineers.

 Our middle school is an accredited International Baccalaureate World School

 Middle-schoolers at Red Oaks are educated through the International Baccalaureate Middle Years Programme (IBMYP), a distinction recognized worldwide as unparalleled preparation for success in high school, college, and professional life.
-This program emphasizes inquiry-based learning and promotes balance within all aspects of students’ lives—intellectual, physical, and emotional—to achieve well-being for themselves and others.
+This program emphasizes inquiry-based learning and holistically addresses students’ intellectual, social, emotional, and physical well-being, providing students with opportunities to develop the knowledge, attitudes, and skills they need in order to manage complexity and take responsible action for the future.

 Tour our Middle School today!